dshanske/syndication-links/readme.txt

 5. [Chris Aldrich](http://stream.boffosocko.com) for many suggestions on improving the display.

 == Changelog ==

+= Version 3.2.4 ( 2017-11-23 )
+* Changelog will now note a release date
+* Added/redid colors for many links

 = Version 3.2.3 =
 * Remove Social Support as Plugin is no longer listed in WordPress repository